jonb4323/Automotive-Data-Analysis/README.md

 *The assignment covers topics relevant to data science such as:*

-Data cleaning and preprocessing

-Data summarization with Pivot Tables

-Visual analytics with charts and graphs

-Exploratory analysis of EV adoption patterns

-VBA/macros for enhanced interactivity (macro-enabled .xlsm file)
+Data cleaning and preprocessing, data summarization with Pivot Tables, visual analytics with charts and graphs, exploratory analysis of EV adoption patterns and VBA/macros for enhanced interactivity (macro-enabled .xlsm file)

 *🔧 Tools Used*